Cicero, Illinois: Income and poverty

+Demographic estimates

 As of 2011, 52.5% of occupied housing units were owned properties, and 47.5% were rentals.
-There were 4,667 vacant housing units.
 The average age of home properties was greater than 66 years.

+Industry

 Cicero is a factory town.
 As of 1999, about a quarter of the city contained one of the greatest industrial concentrations in the world.
 There were more than 150 factories in 2.8 km, producing communications and electronic equipment, sugar, printing presses, steel castings, tool and die makers' supplies, forging and rubber goods.